 Final word: To overclock or not

 In either case, you shouldn’t expect overclocks to transform your typical computing experience.
 Aside from bragging rights, the main reason to pursue overclocking is to improve the performance of applications that lean heavily on computing speed.
-You won’t see the most benefit if you never use such software.
+You won’t see the most benefit if you don’t use that type of software.

-Finally, if you want to take the overclock plunge, follow our step-by-step guide on how to overclock your CPU.
+If you want to take the overclock plunge, you can learn how to overclock your CPU with our step-by-step guide.